 Today Amazon began selling a book of photographs and essays about Barack Obama’s campaign for the presidency and his first 100 days in office.
 It’s not the first book like that but this one has an interesting twist, and the publishing industry is hoping you find it compelling – or if not this one, then another one that uses the same technology. […] continuedRead more

 Many of you have now gotten Internet Explorer 8, the latest version of Microsoft’s web browser.
 The rest of you can expect to see it soon, as it is pushed out through the Automatic Update system.
-(You’ve got IE8 if you have some extra buttons next to the “Favorites” button for “Suggested Sites” and “Get More Add-Ons.”)
-Here’s what I wrote about IE8 and its new features last month. […] continuedRead more
+(You’ve got IE8 if you have some extra buttons next to the “Favorites” button for “Suggested Sites” and “Get More Add-Ons.”) […] continuedRead more

 Backups – Introduction